chupan1218/Informeasure/README.md

 # License
 This project is licensed under the GPL license.

+# References
+[1] Wyner A D. A definition of conditional mutual information for arbitrary ensembles[J].
+Information & Computation, 1978, 38(1): 51-59.

+[2] Mcgill W J. Multivariate information transmission[J].
+Psychometrika, 1954, 19(2): 97-116.

+[3] Williams P L, Beer R D. Nonnegative Decomposition of Multivariate Information[J]. arXiv: Information Theory, 2010.

+[4] Zhao J, Zhou Y, Zhang X, et al. Part mutual information for quantifying direct associations in networks[J].
+Proceedings of the National Academy of Sciences of the United States of America, 2016, 113(18): 5130-5135.

+[5] Hausser J. and Strimmer K. Entropy inference and the James-Stein estimator, with application to nonlinear gene association networks[J].
+The Journal of Machine Learning Research, 2009, 10, 1469-1484.

 # Citation
 Please cite the following paper if you use Informeasure in your research.